Particracy

 Particracy, also known as partitocracy or partocracy, is a form of government in which the political parties are the primary basis of rule rather than citizens or individual politicians.

 As argued by Italian political scientist Mauro Calise in 1994, the term is often derogatory, implying that parties have too much power—in a similar vein, in premodern times it was often argued that democracy was merely rule by the demos, or a poorly educated and easily misled mob.
 Efforts to turn particracy into a more precise scholarly concept so far appear partly successful.

+Spanish political scientist Antonio García-Trevijano described particracy in 2010 as a form of government where representation, general will and separation of powers are nullified by the way the political party system is organized, turning democracy into an "oligarchy of parties" where voters have little to no actual control over them.

 Rationale and types

-Particracy tends to install itself as the cost of campaigning and the impact of the media increase so that it can be prevalent at the national level with large electoral districts but absent at a local level; a few prominent politicians of renown may hold enough influence on public opinion to resist their party or dominate it.
+Particracy tends to install itself as the cost of electoral campaigning and the impact of media increase.
+Thus particracy can be prevalent at the national level (with large electoral districts) but absent at a local level; a few prominent politicians of renown may hold enough influence on public opinion to resist their party or to dominate it.

-The ultimate particracy is the one-party state, although in a sense that is not a true party, for it does not perform the essential function to rival other parties.
-There it is often installed by law, while in multi-party states particracy cannot be imposed or effectively prevented by law.
+The ultimate particracy is the one-party state, although some might consider a political party in this situation not a "true" party, since it does not perform the democratic function of competing with other parties.
+(Note: Compare democratic centralism.)

+Exclusive one-party rule is often installed by law, while in multi-party states particracy cannot be imposed or effectively prevented by law.

-In multi-party regimes, the degree of individual autonomy within each can vary according to the party rules and traditions, and depending on whether a party is in power, and if so alone (mostly in a de facto two party-system) or in a coalition.
-The mathematical need to form a coalition on the one hand prevents a single party from getting a potentially total grip, on the other hand provides the perfect excuse not to be accountable to the voter for not delivering the party program promises.
+In multi-party régimes, the degree of individual autonomy for members or factions within each political party can vary according to party rules and traditions, and depending on whether a party is in power, and if so alone (mostly in a two party-system) or in a coalition.
+The mathematical need to form a coalition on the one hand prevents a single party from getting a potentially total grip on power; on the other hand it provides the perfect excuse not to be accountable to voters for not delivering the party-program promises.